 The climate of West Vancouver is somewhat wet, but it attracts tourists throughout the year.
 Spring and summer (from March to August) are the most popular tourist seasons.
 However, fall (September to November) is mild and is less popular.
 You can also visit during the winter (December to February) if you are looking for a skiing holiday.

 Culture (Fairs and Festivals) and Traditions

-Several festivals are celebrated in British Columbia in the North Shore region ranging from the cultural programs, farmer’s markets to exhibitions, art and crafts etc. West Vancouver takes part in many of these festivals.
+Several festivals are celebrated in British Columbia in the North Shore region ranging from cultural programs, and farmer’s markets to exhibitions, art, and crafts, etc. West Vancouver takes part in many of these festivals.

 Points of interest (places to visit)

 Some of the sights that you should not miss in West Vancouver are as follows: